clearhaus/gateway-api-docs/source/index.html.md

 Sorted by descending timestamp.

+### Update authorization parameters

+Replace `recurring` with `series[type]=recurring` and add `series[previous]` as a way of pointing to the previous-in-series authorization (either via a Clearhaus authorization ID or via raw scheme values).

+Add also two optional parameters `credential_on_file` and `initiator` to allow for explicitly specifying if credential on file is being stored or used, and if the transaction is merchant or cardholder initiated.

 ### Support for multiple signatures removed

 Support for multiple signatures for request signing will be removed any time after 2020-10-31.